Ngoc-Cac/kfc-reviews-with-bigdata/sentiment_analysis/README.md

               capabilities: [gpu]
 ```

-This will enable access for the spark-notebook container to your GPU resource by making a reservation.
-Depending on your GPU, you may need to change your `driver` as well as `device_ids` to better suit your machine.
+This will enable access for the `spark-notebook` container to your GPU resource by making a reservation to the correpsonding device.
+Depending on your GPU, you may need to change your `driver` value as well as `device_ids` to better suit your case.
 You can read more information [here](https://docs.docker.com/compose/how-tos/gpu-support/).

 ### 2. Installing PyTorch
-If you do not wish to use GPU resources, you can just run pip install:
+To install PyTorch, you can just run:
 ```bash
 pip install torch
 ```
-However, if you intend to use your GPU for computation, please visit [here](https://pytorch.org/get-started/locally/) and choose the suitable options for your machine.
+However, if you intend to use your GPU for PyTorch's computations, please visit [here](https://pytorch.org/get-started/locally/) and choose the suitable options for your machine.
 This is very vital in order for torch's computations on GPU to work.